danriti/moleskine/the-right-stuff/README.md

 Velocity in NYC on [Breaking the 1000ms Mobile Barrier][2].
-During the talk, Ilya used [PageSpeed Insights][3] to demonstrate that several high profile websites had overlooked some very simple and common optimizations and ultimately had scored poorly.
+During the talk, Ilya used [PageSpeed Insights][3] to demonstrate that several high profile websites had overlooked some very simple and common optimizations and resulted in poor PageSpeed scores.
 For the unfamiliar, [Pagespeed Insights][3] is a web based tool created by Google that analyzes the content of a web page, then generates suggestions to make that page faster.

 After Ilya's talk ended, I started to think more about *why* performance always seems to be an afterthought with developers.
 As I pondered this thought, I kept